PaulLerner/PaulLerner.github.io/_teaching/2021-saclay-ta.md

 ---
-title: "Teacher Assistant at Paris-Saclay University (2021-2023)"
+title: "Teacher Assistant"
 collection: teaching
-permalink: /teaching/2021-saclay-ta
+venue: "Paris-Saclay University"
+date: "2021-2023"
 ---

 I was Teacher Assistant of François Landes and Kim Gerdes for an Introduction to Machine Learning and Natural Language Processing